 As much as I enjoy traditional ginger cookies, I don’t often have molasses on hand for making them.
 It occurred to me that perhaps the molasses isn’t necessary to get a ginger-flavored cookie that’s every bit as good in its own way.

 That brings us to these Maple Ginger Cookies.
 They’re made with maple syrup, which adds both sweetness and a lovely flavor.
 Plus, they’re made with brown sugar to add a bit of molasses flavor.
-These amazingly delicious cookies are a little crispy on the outside, soft on the inside, and nicely chewy.
+These amazingly delicious cookies also have a wonderful texture.
+They’re a little crispy on the outside, soft on the inside, and nicely chewy.

 Don’t judge these cookies by their unremarkable looks.
 These are so very good and so perfect for a holiday cookie.
 In fact, they’re just the kind of cookie you’ll want to make a perennial holiday must-bake!